Judge rules in favor of Renergy in zoning case - Xenia Gazette

 “We’re baffled by it,” said Bradley Martin, a resident of nearby Waterford Landing.
 “I’m truly surprised the judge went the way he did.”

-Dovetail and Tom Pitstick, a township trustee who owns Dovetail, had appealed the BZA decision that the biodigester was an industrial zoning, rather than an agricultural zoning.
+Dovetail and Tom Pitstick, a township trustee who leases land to Dovetail, had appealed the BZA decision that the biodigester was an industrial zoning, rather than an agricultural zoning.

 According to court documents, in September 2019, Special Prosecuting Attorney Jess Weade delivered a Notice of Violation to the Pitsticks, noting that “the use of this property at the present time appears to be more industrial in nature as opposed to agricultural.”